ferrufino/ferrufino.github.io/_posts/2021-09-22-window-slidding-pattern.md

 **Problem Explanation:**\
 If iterating char already exists in dictionary and the position of it is higher than the window start\
   Update window start to val + 1 to skip that char\
-Save pos of encounter of char\
+Save position of encountered char\
 Find max length

 **Swift**